Homology cylinders and sutured manifolds for homologically fibered knots: Homologically fibered links

-\begin{theorem} Let $R$ be a Seifert surface of a link $L$ with a diffeomorphism $\vartheta: \Sigma_{g,n} \stackrel{\cong}{\rightarrow} R$.
+\begin{proposition} Let $R$ be a Seifert surface of a link $L$ with a diffeomorphism $\vartheta: \Sigma_{g,n} \stackrel{\cong}{\rightarrow} R$.
 If the complementary sutured manifold for $R$ is a $($rational$)$ homology cylinder, then $L$ is $($rationally$)$ homologically fibered.
-Conversely, if $L$ is $($rational$)$ homologically fibered, then the complementary sutured manifold for any minimal genus connected Seifert surface of $L$ gives a $($rational$)$ homology cylinder. \end{theorem}
+Conversely, if $L$ is $($rational$)$ homologically fibered, then the complementary sutured manifold for any minimal genus connected Seifert surface of $L$ gives a $($rational$)$ homology cylinder. \end{proposition}

 \begin{remark} \begin{itemize} \item[$(1)$] Aside from the name of homologically fibered links, the above fact was essentially mentioned in Crowell-Trotter \cite{ct}. \item[$(2)$] Suppose $L$ is a homologically fibered link and $M$ is the homology cylinder obtained from $L$ by the above procedure.
 If we change the diffeomorphism $\vartheta: \Sigma_{g,n} \xrightarrow{\cong} R$ into another one $\vartheta'$, then the resulting homology cylinder is $(\vartheta^{-1} \circ \vartheta')^{-1} \cdot M \cdot (\vartheta^{-1} \circ \vartheta') \in \mathcal{C}_{g,n}$, where $\vartheta^{-1} \circ \vartheta' \in \mathcal{M}_{g,n}$ is considered to be a homology cylinder as seen in Example \ref{ex:mgtocg}. \end{itemize} \end{remark}